-The provisions in this Section apply to coupled wall systems with steel or composite coupling beams.
+The provisions in this section apply to coupled wall systems with steel or composite coupling beams.
 The reinforced concrete walls may or may not have structural steel or composite sections serving as boundary elements.
-Examples of such systems are discussed in Commentary Section H4.1.
-The focus of this Section is on composite special shear walls.
+Examples of systems with such boundary element conditions are discussed in Commentary Section H4.1.
+The focus of this section is on composite special shear walls.